-The worker replacements (internal or external) during the strike are forbidden (Article 345 Labour Code).
+Worker replacement (internal or external) during the strike is forbidden (Article 345 Labour Code).

-During the strike or lockout, the labour relation is suspended and the employee is neither obligated to work, nor the employer is obligated to pay the salary and other benefits for such non-worked days.
+During the strike or lockout, the labour relation is suspended and the - neither the employee is obligated to work nor the employer is obligated to pay the salary and other benefits for such nonwork days.